intersystems-community/webterminal/readme.md

 Download latest version from <a href="http://intersystems-ru.github.io/webterminal/#downloads">project page</a> and import XML file into %SYS namespace.
 Make sure that you have enabled write access to CACHELIB database during installation process.
 Later you can update application by typing "/update" command.

 ### Usage
-After installation, you will be able to access application at http://[host]:[port]/csp/sys/WebTerminal/index.csp.
+After installation, you will be able to access application at `http://[host]:[port]/terminal/` (slash at the end is required).
 Type "/help" there to get more information.
-Enable authorization manually over index.csp page.

 ### Features
 <table>